White Water Rafting on the Ganga river starting from Maletha - a little hamlet above Dev Prayag.

 Overnight buses to Rishikesh leave from Delhi on an hourly basis.

-You need to arrive at Bull's Retreat early, preferably by 7:00 AM.
+You need to arrive at Shivpuri early, preferably by 7:00 AM.
 We suggest you catch the overnight train from Delhi - there are three options, all of which trudge into Haridwar station between 4:00 and 5:35 AM (Mussoorie Express, Dehradun Express, or Dehradun AC Special, just in case you're not in the mood to Google!

-A quick wash, change, and breakfast later, we set off on a three-hour drive to Maletha, a little hamlet in the Tehri Garhwal district, our rafting start point.
-Negotiating exciting Grade 3 rapids we raft past the holy town of Devprayag, (lunch en route) where the confluence of Bhagirathi and Alaknanda form the river Ganga, and continue down to Byas Ghat where we set up camp for the night in expedition tents on twin sharing basis.
+A quick wash, change, and breakfast later, we set off on a three-hour drive to Bagwan, a little hamlet in the Tehri Garhwal district, our rafting start point.
+Negotiating exciting Grade 3 rapids we raft past the holy town of Devprayag, (lunch en route) where the confluence of Bhagirathi and Alaknanda form the river Ganga, and continue down to Byaas Ghat where we set up camp for the night in expedition tents on twin sharing basis.
 You're on a pristine silver stained beach by the river side.
 Our professional guides will ensure you are warm and comfortable and even start a blazing bonfire if you feel like one.
 Warm those wet toes, sip a cup of tea, play some volleyball and then later, dig into a scrumptious meal under the starry skies.
 A night to remember indeed!

 DAY 2: RAFT BYAAS GHAT TO MAHADEV CHATTI